apache/incubator-edgent-website/site/docs/old-samples.md

 title: Sample programs
 ---

+This information applies to Edgent releases prior to 1.2.0.
+See [Getting started guide](edgent-getting-started) for current releases.

 The [Getting started guide](edgent-getting-started) includes a step-by-step walkthrough of a simple Edgent application.

 Edgent also includes a number of sample Java applications that demonstrate different ways that you can use and implement Edgent.